-Hemp is a highly beneficial but often misunderstood plant.
+Now, that explains why we include CBD and CBDa in our hemp products.
+But what is hemp itself?
+Well, it’s a highly beneficial but often misunderstood plant.
 Some people still confuse hemp with marijuana.
 And even though they both come from cannabis, they are extremely different from one another in more ways than one.

-For example, hemp is also used for various commercial applications such as a useful component in textiles and clothing to building materials.
-It is also the primary source of CBD oil, which is now extremely popular due to its potential to relieve conditions such as severe epilepsy, anxiety, pain, and arthritis.
+For example, hemp is also used for various commercial applications.
+It can be a useful component in textiles and they can use it for anything from clothing to building materials.
+It is also the primary source of CBD + CBDA, making it the main ingredient for our organic, plant-based supplements.

 – What Is Hemp?